 - higher rate - £54.05.

-From April 2013 DLA will be abolished and replaced with Personal Independent Payments (PIP).
-The change will only apply to working age adults.
+From April 2013 DLA was abolished and replaced with Personal Independent Payments (PIP).
+The change only applied to working age adults.

-Where people previously had to submit a very detailed form to apply for DLA, this will now be replaced with a medical test.
-The infamous Atos is preferred provider for the contracts to carry out the test in 2 out of 3 regions in the UK.
+Where people previously had to submit a very detailed form to apply for DLA, this was replaced with a medical test.
+The infamous Atos was the preferred provider for the contracts to carry out the test in 2 out of 3 regions in the UK.

 The government have said they wish to reduce costs by 20%.
-It is suggested that this will mean 20% of those currently claiming will not qualify for PIP when it is introduced, or alternatively (as the government has not yet set the rates for PIP), it is possible they will reduce the amount of the benefit.
+It is suggested that this means 20% of those that claimed do not qualify for PIP following its introduction, or alternatively it is possible they will reduce the amount of the benefit.
 However the government has said it intends to focus support on those in greatest need, and has plans to scrap the lower rate of the care component.

 DLA is most commonly used to contribute towards disabled people’s non-luxury items like transport, heating/laundry and aids/equipment.
 Disabled people say that the support is a lifeline.

-From June 2013 all new claims will go straight onto PIP.
-From October 2013 DLA recipients with change of circs reassessed under PIP, and then full reassessment will be rolled out to all DLA claimants from January 2014.
+From June 2013 all new claims went straight onto PIP.
+From October 2013 DLA recipients with change of circs reassessed under PIP, and then full reassessment was rolled out to all DLA claimants from January 2014.

 Changes to ESA